20 Best Candidate Sourcing Tools for Recruiters in 2026

 8. Beamery

 Beamery combines sourcing capabilities with powerful CRM features, helping recruiters build and maintain relationships with candidates over time.
-Its Chrome extension allows recruiters to add potential candidates to their talent pool while browsing LinkedIn, GitHub, or other professional sites.
+Its chrome extension allows recruiters to add potential candidates to their talent pool while browsing LinkedIn or GitHub, while automated outreach campaigns help build pipelines for future hiring needs.

 9. ContactOut